wmhilton-stoplight/platform-docs/2.-workspaces/configure-git/a.configuring-git.md

 - [GitHub Enterprise](d.github-enterprise.md)
 - [GitLab](e.gitlab.md)

+### Firewall and Fixed IP Address Configuration

+All network traffic from Stoplight originates from a fixed IP address.
+This is done so that network administrators can allow Stoplight to access your internal Git or identity providers with minimal risk to your network.

-> If your self hosted Git provider is behind a firewall, please [add our IPs to your allowlist](../../c.troubleshooting.md#how-do-i-allow-stoplight-to-access-an-internal-git-provider) on port 443 over HTTPS.
+If your self-hosted Git provider is behind a firewall, please add our fixed IP address **35.226.194.249** to your allowlist on port 443 over HTTPS.